 # Versioning

-In Eximee every **application element** — e.g. a form, process, script, or content — has its own version history, managed directly in the repository.
-The versioning mechanism allows changes to be introduced safely, modifications to be tracked, and earlier versions to be easily restored when needed.
+In Eximee each **application element** — e.g. a form, process, script, or content — has its own version history, managed directly in the repository.
+The versioning mechanism makes it possible to safely introduce changes, track modifications, and easily restore earlier versions when needed.

 ### **Major and minor versions**